 Cantargia develops targeted antibody-based therapy for life-threatening diseases.
 The type of treatment developed by Cantargia is generally termed immunotherapy and has gained ever-increasing significance over the past decade, particularly in cancer care.
-Immunotherapy can complement traditional methods of cancer treatment, such as surgery, radiotherapy and chemotherapy, and also has potential for treatment of other diseases, including inflammatory or autoimmune disease.
+Immunotherapy can complement traditional methods of cancer treatment and also has potential for treatment of other diseases, including inflammatory or autoimmune disease.

 IL1RAP - An attractive therapeutic target

 The molecule IL1RAP (interleukin-1 receptor accessory protein), the target of Cantargia’s most advanced asset nadunolimab (CAN04), is present in most types of cancer, including pancreatic cancer, non-small cell lung cancer, breast cancer and leukemia.
 Due to its presence on certain types of immune cells, targeting of IL1RAP is also of interest for treatment of various inflammatory and autoimmune diseases.